Close Search

 All Write!

-• Any Adult Basic Education (ABE) or English Speakers of Other Languages (ESOL) class, at any level, can participate.
+• Any class of Adult Basic Education (ABE) or English Speakers of Other Languages (ESOL), at any level, can participate.

 All Write!
 Program Details

-• The texts to the published stories and poems that will be performed at the first presentation.
+• All texts to the published stories and poems to be performed by professional actors at the first performance.

-• Along with the Resource Guide comes a set of images that are related (sometimes very closely, sometimes very generally) to some or all of the stories and poems.
-These images have been extremely effective in stimulating discussion, enhancing understanding of the text, and in prompting creative writing.
+• A set of images that are related to some or all of the stories and poems.
+These images are extremely effective in stimulating discussion, enhancing understanding of the text, and in prompting creative writing.

-• Professional Development Workshops: Two PD workshops are offered to all participating educators.
-The first one, held in the late fall, focuses on alternative strategies for introducing students to the stories and poems they will hear performed at the first presentation.
-The second one, held shortly after the presentation, will explore a variety of ways to inspire and enable student to write their own stories and poems.
-Both workshops are interactive.
-Once an activity has been tried out, teachers discuss how they would adapt it for their particular students.
+• Two highly interactive, virtual professional development workshops for participating educators.
+The first focuses on alternative strategies for introducing students to the stories and poems they will hear performed at the first performance.
+The second explores a variety of ways to inspire and enable students to write their own stories and poems.
+All activities are hands-on and replicable in both in-person and virtual classroom settings.
+Once an activity has been tried out in the workshop, teachers discuss how they would adapt it for their particular students.
 The “cross-participant” sharing is especially valuable.
-All activities are hands-on and replicable in both in-person and virtual classroom settings.

-• The second performance features the same cast of professional actors reading a selection of stories and poems written by the enrolled students to an audience of their peers, teachers, family, and friends.
+• Classes attend a final performance at Symphony Space, which features the same cast of professional actors performing a selection of stories and poems written by the enrolled students to an audience of their peers, teachers, family, and friends.
+Classes can attend in-person or virtually, and the performance generally lasts 90 minutes.

 Schedule of Events

-• Late November – Confirmed workshop and performance dates will be sent to all registered teachers, tutors, or site administrators.
+• Late November – Confirmed workshop and performance dates, and program materials are sent to registered teachers, tutors, or site administrators.

-• Early December – Professional Development Workshop #1 (Working with the stories and poems) is held.
+• Early December – The first Professional Development Workshop is offered virtually.

-• Early February – Professional Development Workshop #2 (Generating Student Writing) is held.
+• Early February – The second Professional Development Workshop is offered virtually

 • Mid-March – Student writing submissions are due to Symphony Space.